center-for-threat-informed-defense/sensor-mappings-to-attack/README.md

 # Sensor Mappings to ATT&CK

-Sensor Mappings to ATT&CK (SMTA) is a Center for Threat-Informed Defense (Center) project that assists security operations teams and security leaders understand which tools, capabilities, and events can help detect real-world adversary TTPs in their environments.
-SMTA builds on [MITRE ATT&CK®](https://attack.mitre.org/)
+Sensor Mappings to ATT&CK (SMAP) is a Center for Threat-Informed Defense (Center) project that assists security operations teams and security leaders understand which tools, capabilities, and events can help detect real-world adversary TTPs in their environments.
+SMAP builds on [MITRE ATT&CK®](https://attack.mitre.org/)
 Data Sources by connecting the conceptual data source representions of information that can be collected to concrete logs, sensors, and other security capabilities that provide that type of data.
 This work complements the Center's [Security Stack Mappings](https://github.com/center-for-threat-informed-defense/security-stack-mappings) project by allowing defenders to use both resources to understand their overall defensive coverage and make threat-informed decisions.